-Longtime Mac users are accustomed to moving files around in OS X by dragging and dropping them between folders and directories, or perhaps using the more Windows-like file cut and paste ability.
+Longtime Mac users are accustomed to moving files around in Mac OS X by dragging and dropping them between folders and directories, or perhaps using the more Windows-like file cut and paste ability.
 Both of those methods work just fine to relocate files and move things about, but another lesser known option to move a file can be done when that file is currently open, just by using the files window titlebar.

 This is a fairly hidden feature in Mac OS X, so if you’ve never seen file relocation done entirely through the documents active window titlebar before, don’t be too surprised.
 Hidden or not though, you’ll find it useful and a cinch to use.
-You’ll need OS X 10.8 or 10.9 or newer to have this feature, so be sure the Mac has a modern version of OS X, then launch a file within an app before trying this out yourself.
+You’ll need Mac OS X 10.8 or 10.9 or newer to have this feature, so be sure the Mac has a modern version of Mac OS X, then launch a file within an app before trying this out yourself.

-How to Move an Open File Directly from the Title Bar
+How to Move an Open File Directly from the Title Bar on Mac

 - With a file open, click on the files name in the window title bar to reveal a contextual menu (be sure to click on the text name itself, not the little document icon)